Focke-Wulf Ta 183: Design

 The original design used a T-tail, with a notably long vertical stabilizer and a seemingly undersized horizontal stabilizer.
 The vertical stabilizer was swept back at 60°, and the horizontal stabilizer was swept back and slightly dihedralled.
 The horizontal stabilizer also featured two large trim tabs, the main pitching force actually being provided by what would have appeared to be "ailerons" on most other turbojet-powered fighter airframes of the period.
-The Ta 183 wing's outermost trailing-edge control surfaces on its wing panels, were well behind the center of gravity, placing their trailing edges' tips virtually even, horizontally, with the intended HeS 011 jet engine's exhaust orifice, and thus could provide both pitch and roll control through functioning as elevon control surfaces, as those on the wing panels of Messerschmittt's Me 163 tailplane-less Komet rocket fighter already did.
+The Ta 183 wing's outermost trailing-edge control surfaces on its wing panels, were well behind the center of gravity, placing their trailing edges' tips virtually even, horizontally, with the intended HeS 011 jet engine's exhaust orifice, and thus could provide both pitch and roll control through functioning as elevon control surfaces, as those on the wing panels of Messerschmitt's Me 163 tailplane-less Komet rocket fighter already did.
 Many problems beset the project, including the chance of a Dutch roll.
 Work therefore concentrated on the much less problematic Focke-Wulf Project VII.
 However, when the RLM eventually rejected that design, Huckebein was again brought to the fore.

 The Ta 183 had a short fuselage with the air intake passing under the cockpit and proceeding to the rear where the single engine was located.
 The pilot sat in a pressurized cockpit with a bubble canopy which provided excellent vision.
 The primary armament of the aircraft consisted of four 30 mm (1.18 in) MK 108 cannons arranged around the air intake.

 It was also possible to carry a bomb load of 500 kg (1,100 lb), consisting of one SD or more SC 500 half-tonne bombs, one Bombentorpedo BT 200 bomb, five SD-series fragmentation bombs, SC-series general-purpose bombs, or a Rb 20/30 reconnaissance camera.
 The weapons load would be carried in the equipment space in the bottom of the fuselage and thus partially protrude about halfway from the fuselage, possibly allowing for other armament packages such as the Ruhrstahl X-4 wire-guided missile.